gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective-correct-texturemapping.md

 colors are different.
 What's going on?

-It turns out WebGL uses `W` to implement perspective correct texturemapping or rather to do perspective correct interpolation of varyings.
+It turns out WebGL uses `W` to implement perspective correct texture mapping or rather to do perspective correct interpolation of varyings.

 In fact to make it easier to see let's hack the fragment shader to this

     gl_FragColor = vec4(fract(v_brightness * 10.), 0, 0, 1);  // reds

-multplying `v_brightness` by 10 will make the value go from 0 to 10. `fract` will just keep the fractional part so it will go 0 to 1, 0 to 1, 0 to 1, 10 times
+multiplying `v_brightness` by 10 will make the value go from 0 to 10. `fract` will just keep the fractional part so it will go 0 to 1, 0 to 1, 0 to 1, 10 times

 {{{example url="../webgl-clipspace-rectangles-with-varying-non-1-w-repeat.html" }}}